 It is rare that the growth of one industry does not cross over or trickle down into others.
 The burgeoning world of music publishing and performance in the early 20th century provides a vivid example of this, and suggests a unique business paradigm as well.
 It was a fortuitous opportunity when initial demand was growing well beyond supply, but the changeover in the American economy was helping create a supply of workers who soon fueled the demand.
 As they are involved in a diverse number of industries in varying capacities, we will try to break down the distribution of supply in terms of each product, noting crossover where it exists.
 While not every minute facet of the great network that supported popular music creation and performance can be explored in this space, the general idea of how far reaching it actually was will hopefully be evident.

-However, to meet the increasing demand for sheet music, it was the expansion that was a large key to fueling the economy.
+However, to meet the increasing demand for sheet music, it was the expansion in this field that was a large key to fueling the economy.

 SALES AND DISTRIBUTION: Printing the music was one thing.
 However, getting it into the stores and eventually into the hands of the eager buying public was quite another.
 One position that had existed in many publishing house and was now gaining prominence was that of the music salesman.
 But the parameters of that job were changing as well.
 Whereas in the past it was often a musician that took this position (a necessity to demonstrate songs), the qualifications for such employment were transitioning towards those with a higher balance of business acumen.
 They also needed to be able to sell the song to popular performers, sometimes backstage between shows.
+This was clearly not a job for a female player, as it meant late night visits to theaters, which was considered inappropriate by many.
 And while music stores were opening at a record rate in the early 1900s, non-music stores, such as Woolworth's or Wanamakers, were now taking on popular sheet music as part of their cornucopia of dry goods.
 This often meant employment of a pianist to demonstrate songs or rags right in the store.
 Even though there were a large number of male pianists in the United States, they were often working in other day jobs, or not available or amenable to such a position.
 As a result, it was the female, who was most often the member of the American family likely to have had some formal piano instruction, who filled these positions.
-This was a new direction in American culture, as previously most women were either homemakers or worked in sweatshop environments.
+This was a new direction in American culture, as previously most women were either homemakers or had worked in sweatshop environments.
 Now those that were pianists could be independent wage earners (although still extremely disparate from men's pay scales) who could also shine as one person rather than as part of a group of mass laborers.

 Another increasingly effective mode of distribution and promotion was that of celebrity endorsement.